HiPreNets: High-Precision Neural Networks through Progressive Training: Improving Boundary Accuracy through Domain Expansion

 We evaluate this approach on Function I.13.12, where 1,000,000 validation samples are generated with all input variables in $[1.1,4.9]$.
 Two residual ensembles are trained: one on 1,000,000 samples from the domain $[1.1, 4.9]$ (the baseline), and another on the slightly expanded domain $[1, 5]$.
 We compare each ensemble's performance on the validation data in Table \ref{tab:expanded_boundary_table} and in Figure \ref{fig:expanded_domain}, where we see that the ensemble trained on an expanded domain sees a substantial reduction in RMSE and $L^{\infty}$ norm error.

 To explore the limits of this approach, we conduct a second experiment with a more pronounced domain expansion.
 Now, the 1,000,000 validation data samples are all generated to have input variables in $[2,4]$.
 Again, two residual ensembles are trained with 1,000,000 samples: one on $[2, 4]$ and the other on the same expanded domain $[1, 5]$.
 The final RMSE and $L^{\infty}$ norm error for each ensemble is given in Table \ref{tab:expanded_boundary_table_2}.
 We now observe that the expanded domain ensemble performs noticeably worse in RMSE than the original domain ensemble.
-This suggests that when the expanded region is too large relative to the target domain, the model may underfit the region of interest unless given a proportionally larger training set.
+This suggests that expanding the domain dilutes training density per unit volume in the target region.
+For a fixed training set size, the expanded model must distribute capacity over a larger input space.
+Therefore, when the expanded region is too large relative to the target domain, the model may underfit the region of interest unless given a proportionally larger training set.

 In summary, expanding the training domain can significantly reduce boundary errors when the expanded region is modest and representative.
-However, overly broad expansion may lead to underfitting in the target domain unless training density is increased or weighted sampling is applied.
-This approach could potentially be expanded to applications where it is not possible to collect data outside the target domain.
-For example, in climate prediction models, it may be beneficial to extrapolate existing data beyond its limits to include some ``unfeasible" cases.
+However, overly broad expansion may lead to underfitting in the target domain unless training density is increased proportionally.
+Therefore, this technique is most naturally applicable in settings where data generation or collection is cheap and where there is a well-defined boundary of the domain of interest so that a modest expansion can be correctly designed.